 - most uncooked fruits, except those with a thick peel like banana or citrus fruits

 - uncooked fish

 - most foods from salad bars and deli counters

 - soft, mold-ripened and blue-veined cheeses, like Brie, bleu, Camembert, Gorgonzola, Roquefort, and Stilton

 - well water that hasn’t been boiled for at least one minute

 - unpasteurized dairy products

-Although food can’t treat your cancer, eating the proper foods can make you feel better.
-Speak to your doctor or nutritionist about any special instructions or considerations pertaining to your CML and nutrition needs.
+Although food can’t treat your cancer, eating the right foods can help you feel better.
+Speak to your doctor or nutritionist about any special instructions or considerations specific to your CML and nutrition needs.